 Support Midwifery Funding

-Maternity care services are provided by Alberta Health, all women in Alberta will have their care for pregnancy and birth paid for by the health care budget.
+Maternity care services are provided by Alberta Health, all people in Alberta will have their care for pregnancy and birth paid for by the health care budget.
 Limiting access to midwifery does not make financial sense nor is it a good health care strategy.
 Women cannot be put on waitlists for midwifery care because babies don’t wait.
 Women should have the right to choose their caregivers.
-Midwifery care is the most fiscally responsible way of delivering maternity care services in Alberta.
-Midwifery care delivers the best outcomes for the health of Alberta families.
+Midwifery care is a fiscally responsible way of delivering maternity care services in Alberta.
+Midwifery care delivers good outcomes for the health of Alberta families.

 Write a letter to your MLA!
 You may include your own story and / or use any of the following suggestions.
 Send us suggestions you have.
 Please send us a copy of your letter too.